-- 37. The Council/Policy, Resources and Economic Development Committee must consider the Section 114/114A Report at a meeting where it shall decide whether it agrees or disagrees with the views contained in the Report and what action (if any) it proposes to take in consequence of it. - 38.
+- 37. The Council must consider the Section 114/114A Report at a meeting where it shall decide whether it agrees or disagrees with the views contained in the Report and what action (if any) it proposes to take in consequence of it. - 38.
 That meeting must be held not later than the end of 21 days beginning with the day on which copies of the Report are sent.
 The Council must, during the period beginning with the day on which copies of the Report are sent and ending with the first business day to fall after the day on which the Council's consideration of the Report is concluded, not enter into any new agreement which may involve the incurring of expenditure (at any time) by the Council unless the Section 151 Officer is able to and does authorise it to do so.
-Policy, Resources and Economic Development Committee must act in accordance with Section 115B.

-39. If the Policy, Resources Economic Development Committee, having received a Section 114/114A report and having held the meeting required by Section 115B, disagrees with it, in these circumstances, the Section 151 Officer will have discharged his duties to make a Report to the Audit and Scrutiny Committee.
-The misconduct of Councillors will, however, be aggravated.

-40. If the Policy and Resources Committee agrees with the Section 114 Report, but the Council were to vote against approving a budget and setting a council tax, in these circumstances, the Section 151 Officer will have discharged his duties to make a Report to Council.
+The PRED Committee as the superior committee on financial matters must act in accordance with Section 115B. - 39.
+If the PRED Committee, having received a Section 114/114A report and having held the meeting required by Section 115B, disagrees with it, in these circumstances, the Section 151 Officer will have discharged his duties to make a Report to the Audit and Scrutiny Committee.
+The misconduct of Councillors will, however, be aggravated. - 40.
+If the PRED Committee agrees with the Section 114 Report, but the Council were to vote against approving a budget and setting a council tax, in these circumstances, the Section 151 Officer will have discharged his duties to make a Report to Council.
 The misconduct of Councillors will, however, be aggravated.